 A century ago, the British moved their empire from Kolkata to Delhi.
 And it has been the Capital of India ever since.
 Now a thriving, cosmopolitan metro, the city has much to celebrate as it has already reached the milestone of completing 100 years as a Capital.
 With a history that goes back many centuries, Delhi showcases an ancient culture and a rapidly modernizing country.
 Dotted with monuments there is much to discover here.
-The seat of many powerful empires in the past, its long history can be traced in its many carefully-preserved monuments, ancient forts and tombs.
+The seat of many powerful empires in the past, its long history can be traced in its many carefully-preserved monuments, ancient forts, and tombs.

-On display in the Museum are photographs, sculptures, paintings, frescos, inscriptions on rocks and relics pertaining to the years Mahatma Gandhi spent here.
+On display in the Museum are photographs, sculptures, paintings, frescos, inscriptions on rocks, and relics pertaining to the year's Mahatma Gandhi spent here.
 The meagre personal effects of Gandhiji too are carefully preserved

 The temple, which attracts approximately 70 percent of all tourists who visit Delhi, was officially opened on 6 November 2005 by Dr. A.P.J.
 Abdul Kalam (Former President of India) It sits near the banks of the Yamuna adjacent to the 2010 Commonwealth Games village in eastern New Delhi.
 The temple, at the center of the complex, was built according to the Vastu shastra and Pancharatra shastra.

-Also contact for Same Day Tour to Agra (Taj Mahal & Agra Red Fort) & Same Day Tour to Jaipur (Pink City of Rajasthan)
+Contact for Same Day Tour to Agra (Taj Mahal & Agra Red Fort) & Same Day Tour to Jaipur (Pink City of Rajasthan)